 Video of the Day

-A tax rate defines how much tax must be paid by those who incur the tax.
-For instance, if you work in a state with a 5 percent state income tax rate, you must pay 5 percent of the income you earn to the state government.
-Taxes often impose financial charges based on a certain percentage of the value of income or property being exchanged, but they may also impose flat charges.
+A common characteristics of tax rates is that they often impose financial charges based on a certain percentage of the value of income or property being exchanged, but they may also impose flat charges.
 For instance, the cost of a marriage license in a certain state might be fixed at $100.

 Progressive vs. Regressive Taxes

 Taxes are often separated into two categories: progressive and regressive.
 Progressive taxes are taxes that tend to tax the wealthy more than those with lower income, and regressive taxes tend to impose a greater burden on those with low income.
 Income taxation in the U.S. is considered progressive, because those with more income face higher tax rates and, therefore, pay a higher percentage of total income toward income taxes.